cisco-open/go-lanai/README.md

 # Writing Applications Using Go-Lanai

-Go-Lanai is a set of application framework and modules that makes writing application (especially micro-service) easy.
+Go-Lanai is a set of application frameworks and modules that make writing applications (especially micro-services) easy.
 A module represents a feature provided by go-lanai.
 Go-lanai's module framework is built on top of the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) framework provided by [uber-go/fx](https://github.com/uber-go/fx).
 Understanding of the fx framework is needed to understand the rest of the documentation, especially [fx.Provide](https://pkg.go.dev/go.uber.org/fx#Provide) and [fx.Invoke](https://pkg.go.dev/go.uber.org/fx#Invoke)